Introducing… ETSI’s Technical Committee: CYBER

 Implementing a vulnerability disclosure policy is a key requirement in ensuring on-going strong cyber security after a product has been placed on the market.
 ETSI TR 103 838 provides a guide to coordinated vulnerability disclosure.
 It contains generic advice on how to respond to and manage a vulnerability disclosure, a defined triage process, advice on managing vulnerabilities in third party products or suppliers.
 It also includes an example of a vulnerability disclosure policy.

 The Critical Security Controls (TR 103 305) are a five-part series of pragmatic guidance and advice that are widely applicable to many enterprises - and very understandable.
 Each part focuses on a separate aspect of enterprise security.

-Another technique we're working on is to protect software in a white box model – another growing need in security today, external encodings for the Advanced Encryption Standard (AES) and a guide to Identity-Based Encryption.
+Other techniques we worked on is to protect software in a white box model – another growing need in security today, external encodings for the Advanced Encryption Standard (AES), and a guide to Identity-Based cryptography.